 AIDS Action works to support people living with HIV/AIDS, improving their quality of life and increasing treatment adherence, which helps their individual health and the broader public health by reducing the likelihood of transmission.
 AIDS Action provides a comprehensive set of services for People Living with HIV in order to support their access to medical care and help them achieve HIV viral suppression.

-The program also operates a drop-in center where members can access:
+Before the onset of COVID-19, the program operated a drop-in center where members could access: